gnarlyquack/dr-strangetest-documentation/Test-Fixtures.md

 ```

-# Multiple Execution of Tests
+# Multiple Parameterized Test Execution

-Directory setup functions and file setup functions offer one additional
+Directory setup functions and file setup functions offer one additional feature:
-feature: they may return an iterable of argument iterables.
-EasyTest then runs
+they may return multiple sets of arguments.
+EasyTest then runs subordinate
-subordinate tests once with each argument iterable.
-In order for EasyTest to
+fixture functions and tests once with each set of arguments.
+In order for
-know you're returning an iterable of iterables instead of just a single
+EasyTest to know you're returning multiple sets of arguments instead of just
-iterable, arguments must be returned using the function `easytest\arglists()`,
+one, arguments must be returned using the function `easytest\arglists()`, which
-which takes an iterable of iterables as its only parameter.
+takes an iterable of iterables as its only parameter.

 Building upon the previous example, let's assume we want to support multiple
 database and payment processor backends.
 Client code (in our example,